Genza999/Genza999/README.md

 :computer: I am a **Backend Developer** working remotely at <a href="https://www.certainly.io/">Certainly</a>

-:pushpin: Currently based in Uganda
+:pushpin: Currently based in Kampala, Uganda

 :writing_hand: I write about the backend technologies I use, personel projects and anything I find resourceful.
 Check out my <a href="https://davidkg.medium.com/">blog</a>